adiozdaniel/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Create two C functions that print some basic info about Python lists and Python bytes objects.

 ![Ni!
 Ni!](css/8030f8429cb90b3fc145b994112e2dae8c4030e0.gif)
+**BE AWARE:** This task was set by a witch who is not happy with the progress of your entire community!!!

 Python lists: